Last Updated on March 31, 2021 by Helga Dosa

-If you have a penchant for historical buildings and castles are your thing, then Basilicata may be the region for you, as it is home to some magnificent buildings created by the Normans, the Bourbons and the Anjou.
-Many of them are in ruins, but still maintain a timeless charm.
-However, it is to those kept in good conditions, those for which time seems not to have passed, that we’ll dedicate the next few lines.
+If you have a penchant for historical buildings and castles are your thing, then Basilicata may be the region for you!
+Basilicata is home to some magnificent buildings created by the Normans, the Bourbons, and the Anjou.
+Many of them are in ruins but still maintain a timeless charm.
+However, we will dedicate the next few lines to the Castles in Basilicata, Italy that weren’t touched by the time that has passed over them!

 The castle of Lagopesole is perhaps the most mysterious castle in the region, and one of the last castles built by Frederick II of Swabia, in the XIII century.
 The emperor used it for hunting and as a fortress.
 The Norman castle is situated in Avigliano, Potenza, and it is currently managed by the State; it has a parallelepiped shape with some towers on the corners and two other towers flanking the gate.